asksmruti/lets-do-4/README.md

 ![](images/HPS-solution-design.png?raw=true)

 ## Getting Started
+This repository contains the source code for a Proof of Concept (PoC) survey template application.
+It demonstrates how to set up, run, and interact with a simple survey application using Python and FastAPI along with the design diagram.

 Follow these instructions to get the application running on your local machine for development and testing purposes.